Fiserv/banking-hub/docs/getting-started.md

 ## Registration

 To validate and deploy Fiserv banking APIs into production, you are required to create an account on Fiserv Developer Studio.
-This registration helps to create a development environment to get credentials for sandbox testing and live environments.
+This registration helps to get credentials for sandbox testing and live environments.
 However, registration is not required to learn about our API integration process and test the APIs.

 ### Setting up an Account